paragdessai/PD-calculator-sse-mcp/README.md

 ## 🖥️ **MCP Tool + Microsoft Copilot Studio Integration (Custom Connector)**

 For details on integrating Model Context Protocol (MCP) tools into Microsoft Copilot Studio using custom connectors, check out the official Microsoft documentation: 🔗 [Extend Copilot actions using MCP in Copilot Studio](https://learn.microsoft.com/en-us/microsoft-copilot-studio/agent-extend-action-mcp)

 # MCP Custom connector Copilot Studio Integration

-It shows how to set up the MVP spec for actions to work with custom connectors in **Copilot Studio**.
+It shows how to set up the MCP Tools for actions to work with custom connectors in **Copilot Studio**.

 ---